Paul Prestopino

-Paul Prestopino (September 20, 1939 – July 16, 2023) was a multi-instrumental musician and audio engineer from the artist colony in Roosevelt, New Jersey, and the son of artist Gregorio Prestopino.
+Paul Prestopino (September 20, 1938 – July 16, 2023) was a multi-instrumental musician and audio engineer from the artist colony in Roosevelt, New Jersey, and the son of artist Gregorio Prestopino.

 Early life and career

 Prestopino's family moved from Brooklyn to Roosevelt in 1949.
 He graduated in 1956 from Hightstown High School and attended the University of Wisconsin–Madison as a physics student where he also worked as a physics lab technician.

 In 1958 to 1959, Prestopino played on Sundays in Washington Square Park in New York City's Greenwich Village with the Greenbriar Boys.
 He left the Greenbriar Boys before they became nationally known to serve as an accompanist for the Chad Mitchell Trio, and he also played behind Peter, Paul & Mary for approximately fifteen years.

-Prestopino worked from 1970 until 1989 as a technician with the Record Plant Remote (the Record Plant's studio-on-wheels), where he served as a sound engineer for mainstream musicians in several musical genres.
+Prestopino worked from 1970 until 1989 as a studio technician with the Record Plant Studios in New York City.
+When Record Plant went out of business in 1989, he built and became the tech for Record Plant Remote (the Record Plant's studio-on-wheels), where he also served as a sound engineer for mainstream musicians in several musical genres.
 Although not a regular studio musician, due to his availability at the venue of many non-studio recordings (where he always brought instruments with him), Prestopino was frequently tapped to add a track or accompaniment whenever certain stringed instruments were desired.
 He contributed to albums by bands and singers such as Aerosmith, Rick Derringer, Alice Cooper, Pete Seeger, John Denver, Tom Paxton, and Judy Collins among others.
 On these recordings, he played various fretted instruments including guitar, banjo, dobro and mandolin.
 Prestopino first contributed guitar, autoharp, and mandolin accompaniment to John Denver's Rhymes & Reasons album in 1969, and he also is credited for playing on eight subsequent album releases of works by John Denver, including Take Me to Tomorrow and Aerie.